jonahgraham/EASE-Python-Examples/README.md

 Release Notes
 -------------

  * EASE for Python has an issue with paths with spaces in Paths.
-Please avoid spaces in installation and workspace path.
-If not possible, be in touch and an updated build can be provided with the bug fixed.
+Please avoid spaces in installation and workspace path. *Update* A new version has been uploaded (identified with -a- in names) that contains [the fix](https://github.com/jonahkichwacoders/org.eclipse.ease.core/commit/b66da86f377af8a134bc307b9b092337d98bbc38)